rubencaro/harakiri/README.md

 [![Build Status](https://travis-ci.org/elpulgardelpanda/harakiri.svg?branch=master)](https://travis-ci.org/elpulgardelpanda/harakiri)
 [![Hex Version](http://img.shields.io/hexpm/v/harakiri.svg?style=flat)](https://hex.pm/packages/harakiri)

+`Harakiri` was concieved to help applications kill themselves in response to a `touch` to a file on disk.

 Given a list of _files_, an _application_, and an _action_.
-When any of the files change on disk (i.e. a gentle `touch` is enough), then the given action is fired over the app. `Harakiri` was concieved to help applications kill themselves in response to a `touch` to a file on disk.
-Hence the name.
+When any of the files change on disk (i.e. a gentle `touch` is enough), then the given action is fired over the app.

 Everything is in an OTP Application so you can have it running in your system to help all your other applications kill themselves.